 If legal papers don’t reach you because you were out of the office, it’s your fault.
-If courts can’t contact you, your trial may continue in your absence.
+This could ruin your business.

-The solution is to appoint a 3rd party to be your registered agent.
-That 3rd party is usually either a law office or a registered agent service.
+The solution is to appoint a third party to be your registered agent.
+That third party is usually either a law office or a registered agent service.

 Registered agent companies typically charge about $120 per year to be your registered agent.
 Attorneys will often charge more – up to $500 per year.

-We recommend you go with a registered agent service.
+We recommend you go with a dedicated registered agent service.
 They are professionals who specialize in this single service.